 When Ebbers owned this Louisiana farm, it was known as Angelina Plantation.
 And its headquarters was in — you guessed it — Monterey, Louisiana.
 That was the missing piece of the puzzle I had been searching for as I read the Tri-City Herald story.
 In a former life, Angelina Agriculture, the purchaser that paid $171 million for 100 Circles in 2018, was, in fact, Bernie Ebbers’s Angelina Plantation.
 The day before he went to prison, Ebbers sold Angelina for $32 million.
 The farm was subsequently sold to AgCoA, which was acquired by the Canada Pension Plan Investment Board.
 In 2017, Angelina Plantation changed hands one more time and became one of the principal farmland assets in the Gateses’ Cascade Investment’s portfolio.

 It took a dozen years, but the ownership of that Louisiana farmland went from Bernie Ebbers to Bill Gates with a couple of stops in between.
 I readily admit forgetting where and when I first caught wind of it, but the moment I read that Tri-City Herald story, I knew the ending definitely needed a rewrite.
 Steve Everett would be proud.

-This article was updated to properly credit Wendy Culverwell as the reporter who first broke the story of the Horse Heaven Hills transaction in the Tri-City Herald.
+This article was updated to credit Wendy Culverwell as the reporter who broke the story of the Horse Heaven Hills transaction in the Tri-City Herald.